 In this section, identify your ideal clients, speak to their needs, and demonstrate the ways you can support them through treatment.

-- Learn how to identify and attract your ideal clients
+- Learn how to identify and attract your ideal clients.

-- Acknowledge your ideal clients and their needs
+- Acknowledge your ideal clients and their needs.

-- Identify how you can help them reach their treatment goals
+- Identify how you can help them reach their treatment goals.

-Example: “Have you been struggling with anxious thoughts and self-doubt?
-I work with young adults who are managing anxiety, life transitions, and those seeking support for self-esteem issues.
-Whether you’re working through trauma, building coping skills, or exploring your personal goals, I’ll work with you to create a plan for growth that feels empowering and achievable.” |
+Example: “Struggling with anxious thoughts or self-doubt?
+I work with young adults navigating anxiety, life transitions, trauma, and self-esteem challenges.
+Together, we’ll build coping skills and create a personalized plan for growth that feels empowering and achievable.” |

 Communication style